Measuring your energy efficiency

 Do you know how much electricity you use at home every day?

 The cost of boiling a kettle, turning on the lights or charging your mobile phone all add up.
-With the price of electricity on the rise, there has never been a better incentive to start saving energy.
+With the price of electricity tariffs on the rise, there has never been a better incentive to start saving energy.

 As well as saving you money by cutting your electricity bill, becoming more energy efficient will also mean less burning of fossil fuels.
 Burning fossil fuels to produce electricity increases carbon emissions, which are linked to climate change.

-The easiest way to save on electricity is to make sure you're on the cheapest energy tariff.
+The easiest way to save money on electricity is to make sure you're on the cheapest energy tariff.
 Use our independent switching service, Which?
 Switch, to look for a cheap electricity tariff.

-Measuring electricity efficiency
+Measuring your electricity use

-Electricity consumption is usually measured in kilowatt hours, or kWh for short.
+How much electricity you use is usually measured in kilowatt hours, or kWh for short.
 An electrical item rated at 1,000W switched on for one hour uses 1kWh of energy (1,000W = 1kW).

 - A 20W CFL-type light bulb (equivalent to a 100W traditional bulb), on for one hour, uses 0.02 kWh of electricity